ketansdesai/foundation/foundation/www/docs/user/manual/en/CRM/lead.md

 information about their products or services.
 It is important to track all this conversation to enable another person who may have to follow-up on that contact.
 The new person is then able to know the history of that particular Lead.
+You can use ERPNext standard lead form to collect information related to lead and depending on your industry and special requirement you can also add custom fields in lead form.

 ---

 Leads are the  entities constituting a first contact.
 Leads can be created by a system users or by a web-user.
-When a lead is created minimal info (name,email) is entered and the lead is (default) linked to the active system user, the owner of the lead  A user configurable drop list is used to classify Status of the lead (Open, Replied etc)
+When a lead is created minimal info (name, email) is entered and the lead is (default) linked to the active system user, the owner of the lead  A user configurable drop list is used to classify Status of the lead (Open, Replied etc).
+A Lead can be assign to user and user can edit or update information in lead form based on their engagement during follow-ups.

 To create a Lead, go to: